pslucas0212/rhel-sca-subscriptionmanager/README.md

 ## Reviewing your RHEL systems with groups and custom tags in Red Hat Insights

 - Access your Red Hat Insights -> ![Login to Insights](https://cloud.redhat.com/insights/)
-- You can create groups and custom tags to your RHEL instance via the Insights client.
-See thi section overview below.You can the use these tags in Insights to create more granular views of your systems.
+- You can create groups and custom tags for your RHEL instance via the Insights client.
+You can the use these tags in Insights to create more granular views of your systems.
 For a complete overview of tagging see the article link in the reference section below.

 - You can create a tag from the command line or by creating tags.yaml file in the /etc/insights-client directory
 - Create your first group with the insights-client

       # insights-client --group=production-rhel8-premium

 - The Insights client will create the group, collect data about your RHEL server and upload to Insights.
-The output the above insights-client command would like the following
+The output the above insights-client command will look like the following

       # insights-client --group=production-rhel8-premium
       Starting to collect Insights data for serv01.example.com